akalenuk/wordsandbuttons/README.md

 - [Partial order and non-Boolean logic](https://wordsandbuttons.online/partial_order_and_non_boolean_logic.html) Non-Boolean logics are rare but not extinct.
 Interval logic is one example.
 Sometimes, you can implement a logic you want within total order or partial order but sometimes even that isn't enough and you need an even more general relation.
 With operator overloading, you have the freedom to go there but you also have less assurance when working within the total order.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

-- [Yet another alternative to floating point numbers](https://wordsandbuttons.online/yet_another_alternative_to_floating_point_numbers.html) This shows how computeable intervals written in rational bounds may not only account for the input error but keep computational error under control as well.
+- [Yet another alternative to floating-point numbers](https://wordsandbuttons.online/yet_another_alternative_to_floating_point_numbers.html) This shows how computable intervals written in rational bounds may not only account for the input error but keep computational error under control as well.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup> <sup>[#quizzes](https://wordsandbuttons.online/all_quizzes.html)</sup>

-- [Why is it ok to divide by 0.0?](https://wordsandbuttons.online/why_is_it_ok_to_divide_by_0_0.html) This explains why the division by zero in floating point numbers is ok.
+- [Why is it ok to divide by 0.0?](https://wordsandbuttons.online/why_is_it_ok_to_divide_by_0_0.html) This explains why dividing by zero in floating-point numbers is ok.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#programming](https://wordsandbuttons.online/all_programming.html)</sup>

 - [Can we use lemniscates for ultra-cheap vector graphics?](https://wordsandbuttons.online/can_we_use_lemniscates_for_ultra_cheap_vector_gaphics.html) This depicts an old idea of using multifocal lemniscates to draw arbitrary shapes.
 In some applications, this may be indeed an economical alternative to splines.